 So without further ado, I give you my "Five Best Sandwiches in Saint Paul" (in no particular order):

 Philly Cheese Steak | Goody's Hot City Pizza & Subs | $8.49*

 This has to be the best Philly outside of, well, Philadelphia.
-I can't remember what drew me into this little shop for the first time on the corner of Randolph and West 7th but I'm glad it happened.
-I ordered the Philly on day one and have never waivered since, however, I have made one adjustment to my order.
-Your straight up Philly comes on a fresh Italian hoagie topped with melted Pepper Jack cheese, mushrooms, onion and green peppers. (you can hold any of those if you want) The sandwich is always hot, fresh and mouthwatering and that magic cheese sauce is indescribably good.
-The only thing I do special is ask them to "press it" a little to get a little of the grease out.
+I can't remember what drew me into this little shop for the first time on the corner of Randolph and West 7th, but I'm glad it happened.
+I ordered the Philly on day one and have not wavered since (though I have made one adjustment to my order).
+Your straight up Philly comes on a fresh Italian hoagie topped with melted Pepper Jack cheese, mushrooms, onion and green peppers (you can hold any of those if you want).
+The sandwich is always hot, fresh and mouthwatering—the magic cheese sauce is indescribably good.
+The only thing I do special is ask them to "press it" a little to get a titch of the grease out.
 I guess it's my way of convincing myself I'm eating healthy.
-The sandwich comes with chips which serve as a great landing spot for any gooey cheese or meat that falls off the sandwich.
-Enjoy this masterpiece from Goody's Hot City, just don't throw away the pretty yellow basket it comes in..
+The sandwich comes with chips, which serve as a great landing spot for any gooey cheese or meat that falls off the sandwich.
+Enjoy this masterpiece from Goody's Hot City, just don't throw away the pretty yellow basket it comes in.

 French Dip | Skinner's | $8.75*